mv4zz/email-brute/README.md

     $ python3 --version

-# In case You Don't Have Python Pre-installed
+# in case you don't Have python pre-installed

-If you have Ubuntu 16.10 or newer you can easily install python3 using the following commands.
+if you have Ubuntu 16.10 or newer you can easily install python3 using the following commands.

     $ sudo apt-get update
     $ sudo apt-get install python3

-If you are using other Linux distribution, Most probably have Python 3 pre-installed as well.
+if you are using other Linux distribution, Most probably have Python 3 pre-installed as well.
 If not, use your distribution’s package manager. or just read python installing guide.

     $ sudo dnf install python3

+If your on windows go to python main site and download the .exe, go throught the wizard AND MAKE SURE YOU DOWNLOAD TO PATH!! to test if you properly installed, test with this command in your terminal

+    $ python --version

-# Recommendations
+# recommendations
 i recommend using windows or kali-linux, make sure you have your vpn on!!

+# FULL CREDS TO d4az